Jeremy Culhane

-Jeremy Culhane (born February 17, 1992) is an American comedian.
+Jeremy Culhane (born February 17, 1992) is an American comedian and actor.
 He became a featured player on Saturday Night Live for its 51st season in 2025.
-He previously performed with the Upright Citizens Brigade and appeared in shows on Dropout, an online comedy platform.
+He also appears in shows on Dropout, an online comedy platform.
+He previously performed with the Upright Citizens Brigade.
+He is also a co-host of the improv comedy podcast Artists on Artists on Artists on Artists.